-- Bromelain comes from pineapple stem, fruit, and syrup.
+- Bromelain comes from pineapple stems, fruit, and syrup.
 It can be used to break down protein and is also known for reducing discomfort and inflammation.
 Sometimes this supplement is recommended for joint pain and arthritis.

 - Cellulase helps to break down plant grains and fiber, also known as cellulose.
 The mammalian cells do not produce cellulase so some enzyme supplements may include it in their formula.
 However, gut bacteria (probiotics) digest cellulose in the large intestine with cellulase enzymes.

 - Pancreas supplements provide all the protein enzymes that the digestive system needs –proteases, amylases, and lipases.

 - Ox Bile can be a helpful digestive supplement that provides bile from the gallbladder.
 Its purpose is to release bile after a meal, and to break down fat for digestion.
 It is beneficial for dogs who are bile deficient.

 To recap, digestive enzymes are most beneficial to dogs struggling with Exocrine Pancreatic Insufficiency or other health issues that affect correct digestion and nutrient absorption of foods.